 Mastalgia (breast pain) is common and can be localized or diffuse and unilateral or bilateral.

-Localized breast pain is usually caused by a focal disorder that causes a lump (see Breast Disorders: Breast Lumps), such as a breast cyst, or an infection (eg, mastitis, abscess).
+Localized breast pain is usually caused by a focal disorder that causes a mass (see Breast Masses (Breast Lumps)), such as a breast cyst, or an infection (eg, mastitis, abscess).
 Most breast cancers do not cause pain.

 History of present illness should address the temporal pattern of pain and its nature (focal or diffuse, unilateral or bilateral).
 The relation between chronic or recurrent pain and menstrual cycle phase should be ascertained.

-Review of systems should address other symptoms suggesting pregnancy (eg, abdominal enlargement, amenorrhea, morning nausea) or fibrocystic changes (eg, lumpiness).
+Review of systems should seek other symptoms suggesting pregnancy (eg, abdominal enlargement, amenorrhea, morning nausea) or fibrocystic changes (eg, presence of many masses).

 Past medical history should cover disorders that could cause diffuse pain (eg, fibrocystic changes) and use of estrogens and progestins.

-Examination focuses on the breast and adjacent tissue, looking for abnormalities such as skin changes (as for breast lumps—see Breast Disorders: Physical examination) and signs of infection, such as redness, warmth, and tenderness.
+Examination focuses on the breast and adjacent tissue, looking for abnormalities such as skin changes including erythema, rash, exaggeration of normal skin markings, and trace edema sometimes termed peau d'orange (orange peel), and signs of infection, such as redness, warmth, and tenderness.

 The following are of particular concern: